-Alternatively, if you are looking for a resource where all of the work is done for you, you may be interested in The Addition Station, a self-paced, student-centered math station where students work through the basic addition facts and strategies, mastering each one as they go.
+Before I begin – if you are looking for a resource where all of the work is done for you, you may be interested in The Addition Station, a self-paced, student-centered math station where students work through the basic addition facts and strategies, mastering each one as they go.
 Strategies are integrated in a strategic manner, ensuring that students build on their understanding progressively.
 See The Addition Station for Grades 1-2 HERE and The Addition Station for Grades 3-4 HERE.

 Alright, so let’s talk about addition strategies.

-Here are some of the most effective strategies for addition:
+Here are some effective strategies for addition:

 Plus 1, 2, 3 and Extensions

 In younger grades, we begin with the Plus 1, 2, and 3 facts.
 We can teach Plus 1 as 1 more, Plus 2 as 2 more, and Plus 3 as 3 more.
 As our students are ready for more of a challenge, we can extend these facts into the tens, hundreds, and even thousands.
 For example, the fact 7+1 can be extended to 70+10, 700+100, or 7000+1000.
-Teach your students to look for familiar facts in these bigger equations, so that when they need to solve a fact like 50+20, they think, “I know that 5+2=7, so 50+20=70.”
+Teach your students to look for familiar facts in these bigger problems, so that when they need to solve a fact like 50+20, they think, “I know that 5+2=7, so 50+20=70.”
 During the extensions, be sure to emphasize place value.
 For example, we can think of 500+200 as 5 groups of 100 plus 2 groups of 100 to make 7 groups of 100.